-Table 7A.2: Transport Network upgrades for the Aokautere Structure Plan Area - Local roads Intersection Capacity threshold Required upgrade once the capacity threshold has been exceeded Pacific Drive Intersection of Pacific Drive/Abby Road The threshold for intersection upgrades is whichever is first of: a.
-A forecast level of service D or worse for the overall intersection, or b.
-A forecast level of service E for an individual turning movement.
+Table 7A.2: Transport Network upgrades for the Aokautere Structure Plan Area - Local roads Intersection Capacity threshold Required upgrade once the capacity threshold has been exceeded (a) A forecast level of service D or worse for the overall intersection, or (b) A forecast level of service E for an individual turning movement.
+Intersection of Pacific Drive/Johnstone Drive The threshold for intersection upgrades is whichever is first of: (a) A forecast level of service D or worse for the overall intersection, or (b) A forecast level of service E for an individual turning movement.
 Signals or roundabout with safe provision for active modes.
-Intersection of Pacific Drive/Johnstone Drive The threshold for intersection upgrades is whichever is first of: a.
-A forecast level of service D or worse for the overall intersection, or b.
-A forecast level of service E for an individual turning movement.
+Intersection of Pacific Drive /Activity Street A (Map 7A.4D) The threshold for intersection upgrades is whichever is first of: (a) A forecast level of service D or worse for the overall intersection, or (b) A forecast level of service E for an individual turning movement.
 Signals or roundabout with safe provision for active modes.
-Intersection of Pacific Drive /Activity Street A (Map 7A.4D) The threshold for intersection upgrades is whichever is first of: a.
-A forecast level of service D or worse for the overall intersection, or b.
-A forecast level of service E for an individual turning movement.
+Intersection of Pacific Drive /Urban Connector F (Map 7A.4D) The threshold for intersection upgrades is whichever is first of: (a) A forecast level of service D or worse for the overall intersection, or (b) A forecast level of service E for an individual turning movement.
 Signals or roundabout with safe provision for active modes.
-Intersection of Pacific Drive /Urban Connector F (Map 7A.4D) The threshold for intersection upgrades is whichever is first of: a.
-A forecast level of service D or worse for the overall intersection, or b.
-A forecast level of service E for an individual turning movement.
-Signals or roundabout with safe provision for active modes.

 The forecast level of service should be assessed for the weekday peak hour traffic periods.

-The level of service should be assessed in accordance with Austroads Guide to Traffic Management Part 3 2020 Table 7.2, page 71.
+The level of service should be assessed in accordance with Austroads Guide to Traffic Management Part 3 2020 Table